riskframe/ai-rmm/framework/manage-2.3.md

 3. Foster a culture of continuous improvement and adaptability to ensure that AI systems are resilient to unforeseen risks and challenges.

+### Manage 2.3: Suggested Work Products

+* Incident Response Plan Document - A comprehensive document outlining the procedures, roles, and responsibilities for responding to previously unknown risks in AI systems.
+* Rapid Detection Mechanism Documentation - Documentation detailing the mechanisms and tools used for rapid detection of anomalies and potential risks in AI systems.
+* Root Cause Analysis Reports - Reports summarizing the findings of root cause analyses conducted to understand the underlying factors contributing to identified risks or incidents.
+* Corrective and Preventive Action Plan - A plan outlining the specific actions to be taken to address identified risks or incidents and prevent similar occurrences in the future.
+* Lessons Learned Report - A report documenting lessons learned from past incidents and response efforts, serving as a knowledge base for future risk management activities.
+* Continuous Improvement Roadmap - A roadmap outlining the steps and initiatives for continuously improving response procedures and enhancing the organization's resilience to unknown risks.
+* Incident Response Simulation Exercises - Exercises designed to simulate real-world incidents and test the effectiveness of response procedures and communication protocols.
+* Performance Metrics Dashboard - A dashboard displaying key performance metrics related to incident response and recovery efforts, allowing stakeholders to track progress and identify areas for improvement.